Immaterial Damage in Insurance: Definition and Coverage

 Professionals exposed to litigation risks (consultants, craftsmen, traders, liberal professions) must protect themselves with professional civil liability insurance .

 c.
-Ensure Business Continuity
+Guarantee Business Continuity

 In the event of a major incident (fire, flood, cyberattack), business interruption insurance allows you to maintain income despite the temporary cessation of activity.